nicm42/100-days-of-code/log.md

 Thoughts: Slide the carousel so much it made me feel dizzy!
 But it was a good puzzle to get my head into.

 Link to work: https://github.com/nicm42/starfleet-recruitment

+Day 58:
+Progress: Discovered the hero image is broken in the Starfleet site, then found it's just codepen that doesn't like it.
+Got halfway through Bootstrap on freeCcodeCamp.
+Did two 7kyu katas on codewars.

+Thoughts: That's half an hour of my life I'm never getting back.
+At least I know now that codepen and hero images don't play well together.
+Bootstrap is interesting so far, but I wonder how you know what to use.
+I'm out of practice at codewars, so 7kyu was about right, and The Office kata series are fun.

+Link to work: https://github.com/nicm42/starfleet-recruitment and https://www.freecodecamp.org/nicm42 and https://www.codewars.com/users/nicm42/completed